JoeyNiestroy/Random-Forest-Implementation/README.md

 test_data.csv is data for linear regressions acquired from https://www.kaggle.com/datasets/hellbuoy/car-price-prediction?resource=download .
 Conclusion: Average R^2 on clean test data for my implemention with preset hyperparameters is roughly .74-.86.
 Sckitlearn with similar hyperparameters is around .73-.76.
 However the average time to build the model in Sckitlearn is 4 seconds, while my model takes around 1 minute.
 I belive the reason for this differnce is in my use of the greedy algorithm, and limitations on height tracking due to my recursively built linked node approach.
 A more thorough analysis of Sckitlearn source code is needed to confirm these beleifs.

-Future changes: In the future I plan to build the model using an array, and adding hyperparameters for splitting crteria as well as using the model for classification
+Future changes: In the future I plan to add hyperparameters for splitting crteria as well as using the model for classification.